Skip to content

 - Compared with using a barbell, using an EZ bar reduces the pressure on your wrists.

-- See also the lying barbell triceps extension.
+- See also the decline skull crusher and the lying barbell triceps extension.

 Decline EZ bar skull crusher video